Drug Shortages and Discontinuations

 - Depending on symptoms and stage of disease, other agents (e.g., COMT inhibitors, dopamine agonists) or strategies (adjusting levodopa dose, frequency, and/or dosage form) may be beneficial.

-Salbutamol solution for inhalation
+Salbutamol for inhalation

 Transderm V transdermal patches have been discontinued by the manufacturer.